joshhighet/multisocks/README.md

 multisocks is a tool for running frameworks such as spiders or scanners against infrastructure (onion services) on the tor network.

+simply, it is a SOCKS5 proxy that can speed up other tools by spawning an infinite number of tor circuits of which inbound requests can be distributed across.

 it can significantly cut-down load times for correctly scaled applications by doing the following

 - creating an infinite number of tor circuits